Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

-A legally admissible DNA test can be performed between a known tribal member and another individual to determine if they have a biological relationship that will allow tribal enrollment.
+Tribal enrollment usually requires a legally admissible DNA test can be performed between a known tribal member and the person who suspects they are related.
+This will help to determine if they have a biological relationship that will allow tribal enrollment.

-The reason for Tribal enrollment requiring genetic proof if identity is to preserve the unique character and traditions of each tribe.
-Specific guidelines for tribal enrollment are set generally set forth in a tribes constitution or ordinances.
-Criteria for membership may vary from tribe to tribe, so it is always best to contact the tribe you believe you are affiliated with for specific information.
+Tribal enrollment requires genetic proof of identity to preserve the unique character and traditions of each tribe.
+Specific guidelines for each tribe are set generally set forth in a tribe’s constitution or ordinances.
+Criteria for membership will vary from tribe to tribe.
+It is always best to contact the tribe you believe you are affiliated with for specific information.

-However, there is a standard requirement for membership: having a genetic relationship from someone named on the tribe’s roll, or a relationship to a tribal member who descended from someone named on the roll.
-A tribal roll is the original list of members as designated in a tribal constitution or other document specifying enrollment qualifications.
+However, there is a standard requirement for membership: having a bloodline relationship with someone named on the tribe’s roll.
+This can also be a relationship to a tribal member who is descended from someone named on the roll.
+A tribal roll is a special list of people who are part of a tribe.
+This list is in a document that tells who are members of the tribe.

-First you should document your native ancestry from family records, determining the the tribe your ancestor was a member of.
-We strongly encourage you to start with family history first, and not a DNA test to determine if you have any “tribal blooodlines.”
-Currently in DNA testing done on a consumer level, there is not a DNA test that will identify with any degree of accuracy, if you you have genetic ties to a specific tribe.
-There are companies that promote this type DNA test, however it is not seen as accurate. and is not accepted. by any tribe as proof of tribal relationship.
-This includes common ancestry type tests.
+Currently, in DNA testing done on a consumer level, there is not a DNA test that will identify with any degree of accuracy, if you have genetic ties to a specific tribe.
+There are companies that promote this type of DNA test, however, it is not seen as accurate.
+These type of tests are not accepted by tribal authorities as proof of membership.
+This includes common ancestry-type tests.

 Second, contact the tribe directly to obtain the specific steps for enrollment and recognition as a tribal member.
-Each tribe will make their own decision as to whether a person who wants to be a member is allowed to be enrolled.
-Every tribe maintains it’s own enrollment records about past members.
+Each tribe will make its own decision whether a person who wants to be a member is allowed to be enrolled.
+Every tribe maintains its own enrollment records about past members.
 To obtain information about your eligibility for membership, you need to contact the tribe directly.

 Proving A DNA Relationship Once You Have Found Your Tribe

-Testing can be done to establish paternity, maternity, full or half sibling, grandpaternity, avuncular relationships, and male lineage through a Y-Chromosome test.
+DNA testing can be done to establish paternity, maternity, full or half sibling, grandparents, aunt and uncle relationships.
+It can also prove male lineage through a Y-Chromosome test.
 For questions on which test is right for you, we are happy to provide you with a free consultation.

 Your Privacy Is Guaranteed